lersi/edk2_project_template/README.md

 * it's own modules
 * dependencies

-Module is specified by a `.inf` file, which declares more specific info, like:
+Module is specified by a `.inf` file, which declares more specific info like:

 * main function name (if have one)
 * it's source files